jborza/jborza.github.io/content/post/2020-04-14-installing-freebsd/index.md

 Most of my usual software worked well - I was able to install Firefox, Python, Git, Nodejs, npm from the packages.
 Wi-Fi and audio worked fine, youtube playback was a bit choppy.

 I wasn't able to start VSCode despite installing it according to the [FreeBSD-VSCode](https://github.com/tagattie/FreeBSD-VSCode) instructions.
-I susped that's due to a wonky Electron port.
+I suspect that's due to a wonky Electron port.

+Update 2021:
+Visual Studio Code is now part of the **ports** tree: https://www.freshports.org/editors/vscode/ and works fine!